pydata/xarray/doc/contributing.rst

   tutorial-like overviews per topic together with some other information (what's new, installation, etc).

-- The docstrings follow the **Numpy Docstring Standard**, which is used widely in the Scientific Python community.
+- The docstrings follow the **NumPy Docstring Standard**, which is used widely in the Scientific Python community.
 This standard specifies the format of the different sections of the docstring.
 See `this document
   <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_